 “Den exacerbates the aging phenotype by reducing biogenesis in the absence of a change in mitophagy, perhaps limited by lysosomal capacity, leading to an accumulation of dysfunctional mitochondria with an age-related loss of neuromuscular innervation.”

 “In our present study, the inability to upregulate mitophagy flux with denervation is driven by a combination of 1) failure to increase mitophagic proteins and 2) the appearance of dysfunctional lysosomes.”

 This latest study may shed light on how muscles age and reveal the importance of mitophagy and lysosomal function in maintaining healthy muscles among middle-aged mice.
 The study also highlights that denervation induces mitochondrial decline and exacerbates lysosome dysfunction in muscles, thereby worsening age-related muscular atrophy.
 Further studies are needed to gain a deeper understanding of the mechanisms behind these changes and how they can be prevented or reversed.

 “Thus, therapies to combat muscle wasting with age-related physiologic denervation must be designed accordingly.
 Our results imply targeting both mitochondrial biogenesis and maintenance of lysosome capacity will serve to restore mitochondrial homeostasis and likely metabolic capacity of skeletal muscle.”

-Click here to read the full editorial paper, published by Aging.
+Click here to read the full research paper published by Aging.

-Aging is an open-access journal that publishes research papers monthly in all fields of aging research and other topics.
-These papers are available to read at no cost to readers on Aging-us.com.
-Open-access journals offer information that has the potential to benefit our societies from the inside out and may be shared with friends, neighbors, colleagues, and other researchers, far and wide.
+Aging is an open-access journal that publishes research papers bi-monthly in all fields of aging research.
+These papers are available at no cost to readers on Aging-us.com.
+Open-access journals have the power to benefit humanity from the inside out by rapidly disseminating information that may be freely shared with researchers, colleagues, family, and friends around the world.

 For media inquiries, please contact email@example.com.